geoffrey4444/spectre-cpp-basics/LessonOutlines/Lesson3.md

       - template on dimension
       - tempate on frame
       - Dot

     - Challenge: implement cross product for SpatialVector, checking dimension is 2 or 3 at compile time
     - Challenge: implement SpacetimeVector
     - Challenge: implement spatial rank-2 tensor

+    - Import valarray as a stand-in for DataVector
+    - Overload operator<< for valarray
+    - Try out complex valarray
+    - Challenge: try a large complex DataVector...how big before it gets slow?
+    - Bonus challenge: Revisit the integrator from lesson 1.
+Change f(x) to a templated type instead of a function pointer type, and try passing in a struct that has operator() overloaded inside it